Yahapi/yahapi/format.md

 }
 ```

-If no `type` property is specified the resource `type` **MAY** be inferred by the client based on the collection name.
-In the following example the `type` might be interpreted as `product`:
+Full resource representations of elements in the same collection **SHOULD NOT** contain different properties if their type is the same.

+The following is correct:

 ```
- GET /products/1234
+GET /products/9016
 {
+  "type": "food",
-   "id": "1234"
+  "id": 9016,
+  "expirationDate": "2015-03-06"
 }

+GET /products/9017
+{
+  "type": "non-food",
+  "id": 9017
+}
 ```

-Full resource representations of elements in the same collection **SHOULD** contain different properties only if their type is different as well.
+The following is incorrect:

 ```
 GET /products/9016